artgenexyz/webflow-nft-components/README.md

 <script src="https://nftcomponents.vercel.app/static/js/main.js"></script>
 <link href="https://nftcomponents.vercel.app/static/css/main.css" rel="stylesheet">
 ```
 4. If you have your Ethereum NFT contract, insert your contract address in `CONTRACT_ADDRESS` field.
 If you don't, [contact us](https://buildship.dev).

+> Your contract should be [verified](https://etherscan.io/verifyContract) on [Etherscan](https://etherscan.io).
+Otherwise you have to add `CONTRACT_ABI = ...` line in the above code, replaced with your contract ABI

-5. Create a button with ID `mint-button` to your Webflow site.
+6. Create a button with ID `mint-button` to your Webflow site.
-6. You're done 🎉
+7. You're done 🎉

 ### Example for testing